fadelNassim/etherfi-exercise/README.md

 ### Model

 The model represents the data and business logic of the application.
-In this project, the model is represented by the `SiweResult`, `DisconnectUserResult`, `ModalResult`, `SessionAuthenticateResult` classes.
+In this project, the model is represented by the `SiweResult`, `DisconnectUserResult`, `ModalResult` classes.
 These classes are used to represent the application's data.

 ### View